Operating Motor Vehicle Abroad

 Undergraduate students are not permitted to operate any type of vehicle while traveling abroad for university-related business or activities.

-If driving abroad is absolutely required, individuals must follow the procedures outlined the “Request for Approval of Student Driving Abroad.”
-Faculty, staff, and students intending to drive abroad must:
+If driving abroad is absolutely necessary, individuals must follow the procedures outlined in the “Request for Approval of Student Driving Abroad” form.
+Only graduate students may be granted permission to drive abroad on Cornell-related business.

 - Review and comply with University Policy 3.4

-- Undergraduate students are not permitted to operate a vehicle while traveling abroad when on university related-business.
+- Undergraduate students are not permitted to operate a vehicle while traveling abroad when on Cornell-related business.

 - Supervising faculty or advisors must email risk_mgmt@cornell.edu to request approval for a student to drive a vehicle abroad for university-related business.
 The request should include a detailed explanation of why driving abroad is necessary.

-- Driver must be 25 years of age or older and have 1-year international driving experience.
+- Driver must be 25 years of age or older and have at least 1 year of international driving experience.

-- After receiving approval, Complete the User Registration Form.
-Approval is only granted based on acceptable MVR and demonstration of need.
+- After receiving approval, complete the User Registration Form.
+Approval is only granted based on an acceptable MVR and demonstration of need.
 All drivers (including faculty and staff) must have an acceptable Motor Vehicle Record (MVR).

 - Students are required to complete the RMI 2100 Defensive Driving Course on CULearn